Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Methods

 In Figure \ref{fig:blackbody}, we compare the CHEOPS and TESS spectral response functions with a 10,000K blackbody spectrum, a typical approximation for M dwarf flare spectra \citep{Kowalski_2024}.
-The TESS response is redder than CHEOPS's, making it intrinsically less sensitive to the blue-weighted emission of stellar flares \citep{Berger_2024}.
+The TESS response is redder than CHEOPS's, making it less sensitive to the blue-weighted emission of flares \citep{Berger_2024}.
 Combined with the faster cadence and superior photometric precision of CHEOPS, this implies a higher sensitivity to weaker and shorter-duration flares.
-Conversely, the longer observing times and wide field of TESS favour the detection of rare, high-energy flares.
+Conversely, the longer observing times and wide field of TESS favour detecting rare, high-energy flares.

 Figure \ref{fig:map} illustrates the CHEOPS yearly field-of-view coverage overlaid with the target positions.
 Even though CHEOPS's optimal coverage lies near the ecliptic plane, and TESS observes with high frequency around the ecliptic poles, these missions enable combined flare monitoring across a broad portion of the sky.